Sandeepp6860/GitHub-Demo/README.md

 # GitHub-Demo
+Author-Sandeep Podduturi
-This repository is to learn Git and GitHub.
+This repository is to learn Git and GitHub.I will update this repository with my learnings on Git and GitHub Topics.